CommandersAct/pods/README.md

 <blockquote>
 <p>You will always need to at least add the Core module to your project.</p>
 </blockquote>
-<p>Add the modules you need to your project and confirm that XCode really added them for your Target at the following places:
+<p>Add the modules you need to your project and confirm that XCode really added them for your Target at the following places:</p>
-    - In the "general" tab under "Linked Frameworks and Libraries"
+<div class="codehilite"><pre>- In the &quot;general&quot; tab under &quot;Linked Frameworks and Libraries&quot;
-    - In the "Build Phases" tab under "Link Binary With Libraries"
+- In the &quot;Build Phases&quot; tab under &quot;Link Binary With Libraries&quot;
-    - That the FRAMEWORK_SEARCH_PATHS do include the places where the frameworks are.</p>
+- That the FRAMEWORK_SEARCH_PATHS do include the places where the frameworks are.
-<h1 id="demo-applications">Demo Applications</h1>
-<p>You can check the demo showcasing our modules on github:</p>
-<p><a href="https://github.com/TagCommander/Tag-Demo/tree/master/iOS">Tag Demo</a></p>
-<p><a href="https://github.com/TagCommander/Segment-Demo/tree/master/iOS">Segment Demo</a></p>
+</pre></div>

 <h1 id="support-and-contacts">Support and contacts</h1>
 <p><img alt="alt tag" src="res/logo.png" /></p>
 <hr />